Skip to main content

 2. Investment Returns – Income or growth?

-To work out the type of returns that will suit you, ask yourself if you’re more interested in income or growth.
+To work out the type of returns that suit you, start by deciding whether income or growth matters more to you.

-1. Do you want to use the money your investment earns as income to live off during the duration of the investment?
+1. Do you want to use the investment income as it is earned?

 If you need short term income from your investment, it’s probably best to put your money where you can guarantee how much money it will earn – such as a bank deposit paying a fixed amount of interest for a set period.